Division of Continuing Studies

 Civility Statement

 Student learning is a priority in the Division of Continuing Studies (DCS).
 We value the inherent worth and dignity of every person, and work to foster a community of mutual respect.
-We believe that in order to achieve these ideals, all DCS students are expected, while in the role of student or representative of the University, to exhibit, and practice civil behaviors that exemplify:
+To achieve these ideals, all DCS students are expected, while in the role of student or representative of the University, to exhibit, and practice civil behaviors that exemplify:

 Behavior that is contradictory to the above and to the standards outlined in the UNO Student Code of Conduct will be taken seriously and appropriately reported.